-- 1. How will appeals to the Department be investigated?
-1 - 2.
+- 9. How will appeals to the Department be investigated? - 10.
 What happens if the complaint is not resolved at the state level (the Department)?

-1. What is a complaint under NCLB?
+1. What is a complaint?

-For these purposes, a complaint is an allegation that a local education agency (LEA) or the Missouri Department of Elementary and Secondary Education (the Department) has violated a federal statute or regulation that applies to a program under NCLB.
+For these purposes, a complaint is a written allegation that a local education agency (LEA) or the Missouri Department of Elementary and Secondary Education (the Department) has violated a federal statute or regulation that applies to a program under ESSA.